King Tubby Meets Rockers Uptown (song)

 "King Tubby Meets Rockers Uptown" is a dub instrumental track by reggae musician Augustus Pablo, first released under the title "King Tubby Meets the Rockers Uptown" as a single in 1974 on Island Records sublabel Mango Records.
-It was a dub version of the Jacob Miller song "Baby I Love You So", also produced by Pablo.
+It is a dub version of the Jacob Miller song "Baby I Love You So", also produced by Pablo.
+King Tubby was the mixing engineer.

-Island issued it as a single again in 1975 in the US, Canada, UK and Netherlands.
+Island issued the track again as a single in 1975 in the US, Canada, UK and Netherlands.
 As "King Tubby's Meet Rockers Up-Town", it was also released in Jamaica in 1975 as the B-side of "Baby I Love You So".
 With the title "King Tubby Meets Rockers Uptown", it was later included on the 1976 album King Tubbys Meets Rockers Uptown.

-AllMusic claimed that the song is "widely regarded as the finest example of dub ever recorded", and it was listed as the third best song ever recorded by Mojo.
+At a time when other dub musicians emphasized bass lines and drums, Pablo and sound engineer King Tubby accentuated the melodica melody line in this cut using four-track recording technology.
+Musicology professor Michael Veal wrote that the track's appeal stems partly from "Pablo's dynamic backing rhythm, built from an insistent, eighth-note bass pattern anchoring a I minor-IV minor chord sequence".
+AllMusic noted "a busy, almost double-time drum part that, in its intricacy, foreshadows the frenetic breakbeats of mid-'90s jungle."